 As the boat was slowly, slowly approaching the shore, all I could think about is that I want to meet this woman.
 I read the book in a heartbeat, living together with Maya the mystery and thy mysticism of the island.
 I had to meet her!

 If you haven’t been to Chiloe yet, you should know that it’s truly a magical place.
 Almost every winter morning covers the island in a thick layer of fog, making it look both mystical and mysterious.
 If you wake up early enough, you can witness the fishermen on their rowing boats looking more like shadows rather then humans.
-No wonder that the island has so many legends of mystic creatures, such as the half-marine and half-men creatures that rule the archipelago, or the El Caleuche ghost ship manned by drowned sailor.
+No wonder that the island has so many legends of mystic creatures, such as the half-marine and half-men beast that rule the archipelago, or the El Caleuche ghost ship manned by drowned sailors.
 Who knows, if you have the courage to row your boat on a foggy morning, you might even hear it though the mist, as nobody yet has ever seen it.

 Its mysticism is actually one of the things that fascinated me as I was reading Isabel Allende’s book, and because of it I decided to add it to my Chile itinerary.